Is it true that eating fat keeps the body warm in cold weather?

 Dear Land's End Ad and Chilly in NY,

-The number of calories we burn in a day depends on a variety of factors, including the amount of exercise we do, the amount of fat and muscle in our bodies, as well as our basal metabolic rates (BMR), which is our metabolism when at rest.
-To learn more about factors that affect BMR, check out Does altitude affect calorie-burning? in the Go Ask Alice! fitness and nutrition archives.
-To better understand calories and how fat works in our bodies, check out What's more important: Calories or fat grams? and Fat to muscle? in the Go Ask Alice! general health archives.
+The number of calories we burn in a day depends on a variety of factors, including the amount of exercise we do, the amount of fat and muscle in your body, as well as your basal metabolic rate (BMR), which is your metabolism when at rest.
+To learn more about factors that affect BMR, check out Does altitude affect calorie-burning? in the Go Ask Alice!
+Nutrition and Physical Activity archives.
+To better understand calories and how fat works in your body, check out What's more important: Calories or fat grams? and Fat to muscle? in the Go Ask Alice! general health archives.

-When we "burn" calories, our bodies experience a slight elevation in temperature, and Chilly, here's the lowdown: when we are feeling cold (in NY or anywhere), our metabolism slows down a bit.
-That's why we shiver: our body is attempting to create heat and keep our internal organs warm.
-When we feel hot, such as when working out, our bodies expend more energy to cool off.
+When you "burn" calories, your bodies experience a slight elevation in temperature, and Chilly, here's the lowdown: when you're feeling cold (in NY or anywhere), your metabolism slows down a bit.
+That's why you shiver: your body is attempting to create heat and keep our internal organs warm.
+When you feel hot, such as when working out, your bodies expend more energy to cool off.

 Protecting yourself from the cold may feel like a lot of extra work (and layers), but being comfortable and warm during the winter is actually pretty cool.Alice!